ryanvo-ie/ryan-vo-industrial-engineering-portfolio/lean-six-sigma-case-study.md

 * Elapsed wall-clock time: 2,460 seconds
 * Non-value-added waiting time: 407 seconds

-These transition periods represent opportunities to reduce unnecessary waiting through improved workflow organization and standardized task sequencing.
-Future studies will incorporate continuous timestamp logging to better quantify these intervals.
+These transition periods represent opportunities to further minimize operator idle time through tighter workflow organization and standardized task sequencing.

 ### Process Constraint Evaluation

 Although Frying represented the largest portion of total process time, the longest activity is not necessarily the system bottleneck.
 From an Industrial Engineering perspective, a true bottleneck is the process that limits overall throughput.
-Determining that constraint requires evaluating equipment capacity, batch size, and production flow—not simply the duration of a single operation.

-Because Batch #13 was conducted as a controlled single-potato validation, it establishes a reliable baseline for future studies involving throughput analysis, takt time calculations, workstation balancing, and larger production batches.
+Because Batch #13 was conducted as a single-potato run, it successfully isolated the baseline processing capacity.
+By comparing this data against the massive delays seen in larger trials (like Log #6), it proved that the ultimate system bottleneck was not the frying time itself, but rather batch size and oil thermal recovery limits.
+This insight provides a reliable baseline for future workstation balancing, takt time calculations, and larger production batches.